-- coli – Though most E.coli strains are harmless, few dangerous strains in public water supplies can cause appetite loss, low body temperature, depression, increased heart rate, diarrhea, vomiting, malaise/weakness, and lethargy in dogs.
+- coli – Though most E.coli strains are harmless, there are dangerous strains in public water supplies can be very problematic.
+Coli can cause appetite loss, diarrhea, vomiting, malaise/weakness, and lethargy in dogs.

 - Lead -High doses of lead can cause acute stomach pain, diarrhea, and vomiting in your dog.
-Prolonged exposed over a long time period can cause your dog to experience seizures, fatigue, poor appetite, extreme anxiety, blindness, and changes in behavior.
+Prolonged exposed can cause your dog to experience seizures, fatigue. and changes in behavior.

 - Fluoride –High levels of fluoride are toxic and can damage kidneys.
 In dogs, it can cause severe sickness & diarrhea, restlessness, drooling, weak muscles, seizures.
 There is a possible link between fluoride and cancer in dogs but there are studies have yet to confirm these facts.

 - Chlorine -Whether chlorine is dangerous to your dog or not depends on how much and how often your dog drinks it.
-Generally, the water is safe if the chlorine is within the set levels by regulatory guidelines, although there is still concern that the disinfection byproducts are just as bad as the chlorine itself.
-Despite clear documentation on the effects of chlorine in dogs, it’s better to be safe than sorry.
+Generally, the water is safe if the chlorine is within the set levels by regulatory guidelines.
+Some of us still worry that the disinfection byproducts are just as bad as the chlorine itself.
+I guess it’s always better to be safe than sorry.

 - Giardia – A parasite which is transmitted by discharges of fecal wastes into water, food, soil, and other surfaces.
 This parasite can cause diarrhea in animals as well as humans.

-- Hardness – Water with a high mineral content, usually calcium, iron and magnesium, has been linked to urinary illness such as Crystalluria (crystal in urine) which may predispose your dog to stone formation and bladder and urinary tract infections.
+- Hardness – Water with a high mineral content, usually calcium, iron and magnesium, has been linked to urinary illness such as Crystalluria (crystal in urine).
+This may predispose your dog to stone formation and bladder and urinary tract infections.

 Before you freak out because of this list, check whether your drinking water source actually has these risks.
-Contact your water utility company to receive the annual consumer confidence report, a good assessment of your water quality.
-You can also buy a water testing kit, check out a WQA Certified Water Treatment provider or send your water to an EPA-approved laboratory or government departments of health to have professional approval on your water.
+Contact your water utility company to receive the annual consumer confidence report.
+This is a good assessment of your water quality.
+If you are looking for a more permanent solution, you can buy a water testing kit.
+I personally suggest you check out a WQA Certified Water Treatment provider.
+Another option it to send your water to an EPA-approved laboratory or government department of health to have professional approval on your water.

 Is Bottled Water the Answer?

 Would switching to bottled water solve this problem?
-Some bottled water sources come from a natural aquifer, spring or underground sources with zero harmful contaminants, while others just use the same water treatment used for tap water.
+Some bottled water sources come from a natural aquifer, spring or underground sources.
+These have zero harmful contaminants.
+Other bottled water companies just use the same water treatment used for tap water.
 Many companies just draw water from any source and then treat them to reduce dissolved solids to a certain level.

-In a study, the EWG (a nonprofit research organization) discovered 38 different pollutants including bacteria, pharmaceuticals, fertilizer residue, and industrial chemicals in 10 popular brands of U.S. bottled water.
+In a study of 10 popular brands of U.S. bottled water, the EWG (a nonprofit research organization) discovered 38 different pollutants.
+Some of the pollutants included bacteria, pharmaceuticals, fertilizer residue, and industrial chemicals..
 Make sure you check the ingredients of the bottled water you are buying.